TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 The result is that BEiT-3 reaches a finetuning accuracy of 85.4%
 #footnote[This score was not published in the original paper, but can be found in the official BEiT-3 repository:
 #link("https://github.com/microsoft/unilm/tree/master/beit3").]
-on ImageNet-1K using its image encoder, which is better than the performance of BEiTv2, which is an image-only model and reaches a finetuning accuracy of 85.0% @beitv2.
+on ImageNet-1K using its image encoder.
+This is better than the performance of BEiTv2, which is an image-only model and reaches a finetuning accuracy of 85.0% @beitv2.
 Since both the image encoder of BEiT-3 and BEiTv2 are based on the same ViT-B/16 @vit architecture, the results are directly comparable and show that modality-specific tasks can strengthen the performance of multimodal models on unimodal tasks.